mohitjain/mohitjain/_posts/2013-04-14-site-performance-boost-up-by-loading-icons-from-amazon-s3-instead-of-heroku-file-system.markdown

 categories: preformance,  heroku
 ---

-Loading icons from heroku file system or linode or any other hosting will slow down the website.
+Loading icons from Heroku file system or Linode or any other hosting will slow down the website.
 So here are two methods by which you can fix this issue.

 ##Solution 1:

 Move all the background images into image_tag.
-My designer friend explained me sometimes its not possible to do that.
+My designer friend explained me sometimes it's not possible to do that.
 So here is the second solution.

 <!--more-->